Podia Alternatives To Know About In 2022

 - Doesn’t come with built-in SEO.

-Overall, choose Teachable if you want to create online courses and track the performance of your students.
+Overall, choose Teachable if you want to create and sell online courses and track the performance of your students.
 For all other forms of digital content and their marketing, Podia is your choice.

 Kajabi is a popular content creation platform, so let’s see how Podia compares with it.

-Both platforms are excellent for creating and hosting courses.
-However, Podia has a simple user interface and is a lot less overwhelming to set up, especially for beginners.
+Both platforms are excellent for creating and hosting educational courses.
+However, Podia has a simple user interface and is a lot less overwhelming to set up and host online courses, especially for beginners.

 For its part, Kajabi has way more template choices than Podia for designing your course pages.